PyWPS/presentation/02-history.rst

    * 2013 FOSS4G-CEE:

-      * New implementation starts being dicussed;
+      * New implementation starts being discussed;
       * First lines of code are written.

    * 2014 **WPS Workshop** organised by the `Luxembourg Institute of Science and Technology`_ (LIST):